alexandraadamchik/alexandraadamchik/README.md

-# Web Development Portfolio
+# I am Web Developer

-👋 Hello!
-I'm Alexandra, a recent graduate from DCI Digital Career Institute in Berlin, where I completed a full-time 15-month training program in web development.
-Here's an overview of my skills and experiences:
+I completed a full-time 14-month web development course at DCI Digital Career Institute in Berlin.
+Here, you'll find an overview of my skills and experiences:

 ## Skills